West Vancouver-Sea to Sky: Geography

 The district was created in 1966 with a boundary that is similar to what it is today.
 It includes a part of West Vancouver, the West side of Howe Sound, the Sea to Sky region, and the area between the Lillooet and Harrison Lakes.
 The district is largely overlapped by the traditional territories of the Squamish Nation and St'át'imc Nation.

-The district currently includes the section of West Vancouver that is located west of Cypress Creek, Bowen-, and Bowyer Islands, Lions Bay, and the Sea to Sky communities: Furry Creek, Britannia Beach, Stawamus, Squamish, Whistler, Pemberton, Mount Currie, D'Arcy, and Nquátgue.
+The district currently includes the section of West Vancouver that is located west of Cypress Creek, Bowen Island, Bowyer Island, Lions Bay, and the Sea-to-Sky communities: Furry Creek, Britannia Beach, Stawamus, Squamish, Whistler, Pemberton, Mount Currie, D'Arcy, and Nquátgue.
 Its northern section reaches east to the north end of Harrison Lake to include a number of smaller Indigenous communities.

 History

-The district was created in 1966 as West Vancouver-Howe Sound, was renamed in 1988 to West Vancouver-Garibaldi, and again in 2008 to West Vancouver-Sea to Sky.
+The district was created in 1966 as West Vancouver-Howe Sound.
+It was renamed West Vancouver-Garibaldi in 1988 and then West Vancouver-Sea to Sky in 2008.

 Members of the Legislative Assembly

-Its MLA is Jeremy Valeriote, a former councillor of Gibsons.
-He was first elected in 2024.
+Since 2024, the riding has been represented by Jeremy Valeriote, a former councillor of Gibsons.
+He was elected after the previous incumbent, Jordan Sturdy, chose not to run for re-election in the 2024 general election.
+Valeriote originally ran for election in the riding in 2020, but lost by 60 votes after a judicial recount.